quantiacs/documentation/en/source/user_guide/dynamic_assets_selection.md

 ```

-These methods allow for more flexible and adaptive stock trading strategies, which can significantly enhance the
+These methods give you more flexibility when building stock trading strategies and can improve
-efficiency of your portfolio.
+your portfolio's performance.

 # Risk Management

-In this section, we explore various risk management strategies to ensure stable and controlled trading outcomes.
+This section covers risk management techniques for keeping your trading outcomes stable and controlled.
 These
-techniques aim to mitigate financial exposure and optimize portfolio performance through systematic checks and balances.
+approaches help limit financial exposure and improve portfolio performance through systematic checks.

-## Exposure Check
+## Exposure check

-Managing the exposure of each asset in a portfolio is a crucial component of risk management.
-Exposure refers to the
+Managing each asset's exposure in a portfolio is a key part of risk management.
+Exposure is the
-absolute value of each asset relative to the total value of the portfolio, which is essential for assessing the risk
+absolute value of each asset relative to the total portfolio value, which matters for assessing how much risk
-each asset contributes.
+each asset adds.

 Below is an example Python function that calculates the exposure for each position within a portfolio and checks if the
 exposure exceeds predefined limits: